TulipSolutions/tecl/docs/src/getting-started/create-order.rst

         The code snippet below shows the main block from the previous tutorial along with code required for user and message authentication.
-        The snippet also creates a new client side stub stub and runs a to-be-created function :code:`create_order` in a separate thread.
+        The snippet also creates a new client side stub and runs a to-be-created function :code:`create_order` in a separate thread.

         .. literalinclude:: /examples/python/hello_exchange/hello_exchange.py